lls8672/learngit/readme.txt

 do it and think it!
 fefefefef
 It' very good!
-create a new branch and
+create a new branch and test it so much ..eh....how many that so dis name.